SequentialEntropy/SoftwareEng888/README.md

 Users can register to the game using their email address and creating a username and password.
 After this they will then navigate to their dashboard.
 1. Spin wheel
 2. Complete task at specified location
-3. Scan QR code to verify completion
-4. Collect points
+3. Collect points
-5. See your progress on the leaderboard
+4. See your progress on the leaderboard

 ## Structure
 The project is structured as follows: